cables-gl/cables-cli/README.md

 - `-c` / `--combine-js` : combine javascript and json into a single patch.js
 - `-o` / `--old-browsers`: load a version made compatible with older browsers using babel
 - `-a` / `--assets <auto|all|none>`: export assets of patch, defaults to "auto"
+- `-b` / `--skip-backups`: do not include backup files in patch export

 ### Deploy to [netlify](https://www.netlify.com/)